16 Important Questions to Ask when Buying a Horse

 • Does the horse have any history of being abused or neglected?

-Those questions could lead to a red flag regarding the horse you are looking at.
+Any of those questions could lead you to a red flag when it comes to the horse you are looking at.

-A horse with previous health issues could lead to more issues and expenses.
+A horse with previous health issues could lead to more issues and expenses down the road.

-Like questioning the horse’s age, you can also ask what rider level is needed.
+Like questioning the age of the horse, you can also ask what rider level is needed.

-This can help you determine if you and the horse will be compatible with experience level.
+This can help you to determine if you and the horse will be compatible when it comes to experience level.

 Some ways to determine what experience level is needed for the horse is to ask the following: